Skip advert

 M is one of the fastest letters in the motoring alphabet.
 We pick our favourites from over 50 years of BMW M icons

-In the world of cars, M is one of the most revered letters in the alphabet.
-Once upon a time, all of the products BMW applied it to were the cutting edge; the very best performance cars that a company that once called itself the proprietor of ‘the ultimate driving machine’ could muster.
+If you’re a car person, M is one of the most significant letters in the alphabet.
+Once upon a time, all of the products so-badged were the best BMW could muster – the ultimate expression of ‘the ultimate driving machine.’

 Advertisement - Article continues below